Dina-MR/MJ_Controle/README.md

 # MJ_Controle
- Evaluation made for the "Game Engine" module (GAMAGORA)
+ Evaluation made for the "Game Engine" module on Unreal (GAMAGORA)